Frabari/spg/retrospective/retrospective3.md

   Some tasks required more time than we estimated due to some difficulties found during their development.

 - What lessons did you learn (both positive and negative) in this sprint?
-  We must prepare the presentation in a better way.
+  We must prepare the data for the presentation in a better way.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  We improved the management of virtual clock, but this lead to a worst usability flow for testing and presentation purposes.
+  We improved the management of virtual clock, but this led to a worst usability flow for testing and presentation purposes.
   The validations needs to be improved but many of them are done and work in a correct way.

 - Which ones were you not able to achieve?
 Why?